Approximating the Stationary Probability of a Single State in a Markov chain: Introduction

 \subsubsection{Power Iteration}

-The power-iteration method (see \citet{Golub96, Stewart94, Koury84}) is an equally old and well-established method for computing leading eigenvectors of matrices.
-Given a matrix $A$ and a seed vector $x_0$, recursively compute iterates $x_{t+1} = A x_{t} / \|A x_t\|$.
-If matrix A has a single eigenvalue that is strictly greater in magnitude than all other eigenvalues, and if $x_0$ is not orthogonal to the eigenvector associated with the dominant eigenvalue, then a subsequence of $x_t$ converges to the eigenvector associated with the dominant eigenvalue.
+The power-iteration method is an equally old and well-established method for computing leading eigenvectors of matrices \citep{Golub96, Stewart94, Koury84}.
+Given a matrix $A$ and an initial vector $x_0$, it recursively compute iterates $x_{t+1} = A x_{t} / \|A x_t\|$.
+If matrix A has a single eigenvalue that is strictly greater in magnitude than all other eigenvalues, and if $x_0$ is not orthogonal to the eigenvector associated with the dominant eigenvalue, then a subsequence of $\{x_1, x_2, x_3, \dots\}$ converges to the eigenvector associated with the dominant eigenvalue.
 Recursive multiplications involving large matrices can become expensive very fast as the matrix grows.
-When the matrix is sparse, computation can be saved by implementing it through `message-passing' techniques; however it still requires computation to take place at every node in the state space.
-The convergence rate is governed by the spectral gap, or the difference between the two largest eigenvalues.
-Techniques used for analyzing the spectral gap and mixing times as discussed above are also used in analyzing the convergence of power iteration.
+When the matrix is sparse, computation can be saved by implementing it through `message-passing' techniques; however it still requires computation to take place at every state in the state space.
+The convergence rate is governed by the {\em spectral gap}, or the difference between the two largest eigenvalues of $A$.
+Techniques used for analyzing the spectral gap and mixing times as discussed above are also used in analyzing the convergence of power iteration, thus many results again only pertain to reversible Markov chains.
 For large Markov chains, the mixing properties may scale poorly with the size, making it difficult to obtain good estimates in a reasonable amount of time.
-As before, most results only pertain to reversible Markov chains.
+This is particularly ill suited for very large or countably infinite state space.